Destinations Greece The Cyclades Santorini

 The quiet upper-cliff · half the Oia price · Skaros Rock walk

-The highest village on the rim, between Fira and Oia — the same view as Oia for noticeably less, and the one Santorini village with a real walk (Skaros Rock, the abandoned Venetian fortress, 20 minutes downhill).
-The default Hala base.
+The highest village on the rim, between Fira and Oia: the same view as Oia for noticeably less, and the one Santorini village with a real walk attached (Skaros Rock, the abandoned Venetian fortress, 20 minutes downhill).
+The default Hala base, and correctly so.
 Stay at Aenaon Villas or Astra Suites.
 Dinner at Anógi, lunch at Avocado.

 Stay hereSkaros Rock walkSame view, half the price